couchbase/query/value/README.md

 ### Performance

 Two simple benchmarks which process a 1MB JSON file.
-The first uses NewValueFromBytes() with Field(), Index() and Actual() calls and the second using json.Unmarshal() and map/slice calls.
+The first uses NewValue() with Field(), Index() and Actual() calls and the second using json.Unmarshal() and map/slice calls.
 Both versions access the same property.

     $ go test -bench .
     PASS